Colin Miller (ice hockey, born 1992): Boston Bruins (2015–2017)

-On June 26, 2015, Miller was traded by the Kings along with Martin Jones and the 13th overall selection (Jakub Zbořil) in the 2015 NHL Entry Draft to the Boston Bruins in exchange for Milan Lucic.
+On June 26, 2015, Miller was traded by the Kings along with Martin Jones and the 13th overall selection (Jakub Zbořil) in the 2015 NHL entry draft to the Boston Bruins in exchange for Milan Lucic.
 After playing one season in the Bruins' organization, he signed a two-year contract extension worth $2 million.

 Vegas Golden Knights (2017–2019)

 Having been exposed by the Bruins to the 2017 NHL Expansion Draft, Miller was selected by the Vegas Golden Knights on June 21, 2017.

-On May 28, 2018, Miller scored the first-ever Stanley Cup Finals goal in the Golden Knights' history during the first period of game 1 of the 2018 Stanley Cup Finals.
-During game 4 of the Stanley Cup Finals, Miller was hit in the face by T. J. Oshie subsequently breaking his nose.
+On May 28, 2018, Miller scored the first-ever Stanley Cup Final goal in the Golden Knights' history during the first period of game one of the 2018 Stanley Cup Final.
+During game four of the Stanley Cup Final, Miller was hit in the face by T. J. Oshie subsequently breaking his nose.
 The Washington Capitals ended up winning the Stanley Cup the following game.
 Miller ended both the regular and postseason setting career highs in goals, assists, and points.